-Dr. Blue will begin your bunion treatment by carefully evaluating your foot and toe joint to confirm the diagnosis of a bunion and examine the extent of the damage and deformity.
-In some cases, he may order an X-ray to obtain more detailed information that can help guide him in treating your bunion.
+Your physician will begin your bunion treatment by carefully evaluating your foot and toe joint to confirm the diagnosis of a bunion and examine the extent of the damage and deformity.
+In some cases, they may order an X-ray to obtain more detailed information that can help guide them in treating your bunion.

 When a bunion is relatively mild and the joint is still flexible, stretching exercises and use of special nighttime splints may help by gently coaxing the toe joint back into its proper position.
 Medications can also help decrease pain and inflammation in the joint and soft padding can reduce friction and soreness in the skin overlying the joint.
 Many patients find custom orthotics -- special custom-made shoe inserts -- can be very helpful in relieving pressure on the joint and in helping to realign the joint over time.

 Switching to shoes that offer more room in the toe is also essential.
-When these conservative approaches for bunion treatment aren’t effective in providing long-term relief of symptoms, Dr. Blue may recommend bunion surgery to realign your big toe joint and hold it in position using tiny screws or pins.
+When these conservative approaches for bunion treatment aren’t effective in providing long-term relief of symptoms, your provider may recommend bunion surgery to realign your big toe joint and hold it in position using tiny screws or pins.

 "Extremely knowledgeable about foot and ankle conditions.
 Wonderful doctor, great office and staff, would recommend his services to anyone."